pavan-kalam/ISA/docs/api_research.md

 # API Research

 ## Overview
-This document provides an overview of the OSINT APIs integrated into the application.
+This document provides an overview of the Spiderfoot API integrated into the application.

-## Integrated OSINT APIs
+## Integrated Tools

-- **ZoomEye**: A search engine for Internet-connected devices, allowing users to find and analyze devices connected to the internet.
-- **IntelX**: A comprehensive intelligence platform that provides data on email breaches and other cyber threats.
+- **Spiderfoot**: A comprehensive OSINT automation tool that provides threat intelligence and risk analysis.
-- **URLScan**: A service that analyzes URLs for potential security risks and provides detailed reports.

 ## API Endpoints
-The application utilizes the following endpoints to interact with the OSINT services:
+The application utilizes the following endpoint to interact with the Spiderfoot service:
-- `/api/osint`: Fetches data from all integrated OSINT services.
+- `/api/spiderfoot`: Fetches data from the Spiderfoot API.
-- `/api/breach`: Checks for email breaches using IntelX.
-- `/api/zoomeye`: Searches for devices using ZoomEye.
-- `/api/urlscan`: Analyzes URLs using URLScan.

 ## API Keys
-Ensure that the following API keys are configured in the `config.json` file:
+Ensure that the following API key is configured in the `config.json` file:
-- `ZOOMEYE_API_KEY`
-- `INTELX_API_KEY`
-- `URLSCAN_API_KEY`
+- `SPIDERFOOT_API_KEY`